sportstalk247/sdk-android-kotlin/README.md

  This SDK contains the following modules:

  ```
-  - users
+  - Users
-  - Chats ( Room and Moderation)
+  - Chats (Rooms and Moderation)
-  - Comments(Conversation and Moderation)
+  - Comments (Conversation and Moderation)
  ```

- These are the important modules.

  # Using the SDK